 Like Titus, the Walls called on Meyers & Ward for the design of their four-story, clinker-brick building.
 Named Hotel Carlton, it was leased to Mrs. W.F.
 Morris, whose Cecil Hotel burned in the San Francisco fire.
 It cost $125,000 and boasted all the latest amenities, including an elevator, telephones, and a 135-foot dining room with dance floor.

 The mirrored dining room at Hotel Carlton (Picturing BerkeleyA Postcard History)

-Seneca Gale, who built a new shingled house at 2519 Durant Avenue, sold his previous home (also shingled), and the latter was moved to the southwest corner of Telegraph and Channing Way.
+Seneca Gale, who built a new shingled house at 2519 Durant Avenue, sold his previous home (also shingled), and the latter was moved to the southwest corner of Telegraph and Channing Way (in 1923–24, the house would be moved again, to its present location on the northwest corner of Dana Street and Dwight Way).
 Gale sold his lot in September 1906, also for $17,500, and the buyer was none other than John Marshall, who planned to build a $100,000, 125-room hotel on the site.
 A roof garden and other modern hostelry features will be provided, announced the San Francisco Call.
 C.M.
 Cook, who had designed a number of houses for Marshall as well as the Telegraph Avenue apartment block completed the previous year, was the architect.

 Sketch of the Alta Vista Apartments (San Francisco Call, 8 July 1907)

 The building that finally emerged, however, was the 5-story Alta Vista, with six storefronts on the ground floor and 23 balconied apartments above, but no roof garden.
 It would be razed in 1946, after the university had taken possession of the Telegraph Avenue stretch between Sather Gate and Bancroft Way.